How to Use a Sauna Safely: Beginner’s Sauna Guide (Traditional & Infrared)

 Contrast therapy alternates hot and cold exposure — and it’s used by athletes and wellness enthusiasts to support circulation, muscle recovery, and overall energy.

-👉 Learn more in our full guide: The Power of Contrast Therapy: Hot & Cold Recovery at Home
+👉 The Power of Contrast Therapy: Hot & Cold Recovery at Home

 Sauna Safety Tips Every Beginner Should Know

-- Avoid sauna use when sick, dehydrated, or overheated.
+- Avoid sauna use when sick or dehydrated

 Use Smart Features for Safer, Easier Sauna Sessions